Affiliate links on Android Authority may earn us a commission. Learn more.

 A16 Bionic: How does it compare to Android rivals?

 Apple’s smartphone processors have traditionally been better than the best Android chipsets, usually delivering superior CPU and GPU performance.

-The Apple A16 Bionic is shaping up to be a mild performance upgrade at best over the A15, but it's still very capable.
+The Apple A16 Bionic is a mild performance upgrade at best over the A15, but it's still very capable.

 How efficient is the A16 Bionic?